glennhenry/cs-notes/docs/compilers-and-programming-languages/10-data-abstraction/data-abstraction.md

 When we say `foo a(b)`, where `b` is another object of `foo`, we are invoking the copy constructor of the class `foo` to create a new object `b` by making a copy of `a`.
 The copy constructor is a special constructor that takes a reference to an object of the same class as its parameter.
 It is used to create a new object by copying the state of an existing object.

-In contrast to default constructor, a copy constructor look like this :
+In contrast to default constructor, a copy constructor look like this:

 ```cpp
 foo(const foo& other) {}